Trifekta

-Trifekta is the name of a now defunct Australia based independent record label, based in Fitzroy, Victoria.
+Trifekta was an Australia-based independent record label, based in Fitzroy, Victoria.
 It was started in 1997 by Tom Larnach-Jones (Shock Records), Tim Everest and Paul 'Presser' Towner (Gerling).

-The first release for the label was debut release for The Avalanches, a limited edition 7" single entitled "Rock City".
-This was followed by another limited edition 7" single, this time Gerling's "Bachelor Pad" single.
+The first release for the label was the debut release for the Avalanches, a limited edition 7-inch single entitled "Rock City".
+This was followed by another limited edition 7-inch single, Gerling's "Bachelor Pad".
 Towner returned to Sydney and not long after this, Everest left the label in the hands of Larnach-Jones, so that he could focus on his fashion label Schwipe.

 Artists

 Bands released on the Trifekta label include: